danielpeter/specfem3d/13_changing_the_model.md

 or

     # data record format: anelastic isotropic model
     x y z   vp    vs    rho    Qp    Qs
     ..

 where `x`, `y`, `z` are the grid point position, `vp`, `vs` and `rho` the P- and S-wave speeds and density, and `Qp` and `Qs` the quality factors for P- and S-wave speeds.
 The quality factors are optional and can be omitted for purely elastic models (the tomography routine will recognize both formats).

 Internally, the quality factors will be converted to bulk and shear attenuation values, $Q_{\kappa}$ and $Q_{\mu}$ respectively (Anderson and Hart 1978).
 Note that Qmu is always equal to Qs, but Qkappa is in general not equal to Qp.
-To convert one to the other see `doc/note_on_Qkappa_versus_Qp.pdf` and `utils/small_utilities/attenuation/conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90`.
+To convert one to the other see `doc/note_on_Qkappa_versus_Qp.pdf`.
+There is also a source code file`conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90` provided in folder `utils/small_utilities/attenuation/`.
 For simulations with attenuation, please note that the Vp- and Vs-velocities of your model are given for a reference frequency.
 To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` defined (in Hz) in input file `DATA/Par_file`.

 The code uses a constant $Q$ quality factor, write(IMAIN,\*) "but approximated based on a series of Zener standard linear solids (SLS).
 The approximation is thus performed in a given frequency band determined based on that `ATTENUATION_f0_REFERENCE` reference frequency.

 ![Tomography file `file_name` that describes an external, purely elastic Earth model.
 The coordinates x, y and z of the grid, their limits ORIG_X, ORIG_Y, ORIG_Z, END_X, END_Y, END_Z and the grid spacings SPACING_X, SPACING_Y, SPACING_Z should be in the units of the constructed mesh (e.g., UTM coordinates in meters).](figures/tomo_file.jpg)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: Tomography file `file_name` that describes an external, purely elastic Earth model.
 The coordinates x, y and z of the grid, their limits ORIG_X, ORIG_Y, ORIG_Z, END_X, END_Y, END_Z and the grid spacings SPACING_X, SPACING_Y, SPACING_Z should be in the units of the constructed mesh (e.g., UTM coordinates in meters).</span></div>

-The user can implement his own interpolation algorithm for the tomography model by changing the routine `model_tomography.f90` located in the `src/generate_databases/` directory.
+The user can implement his own interpolation algorithm for the tomography model by changing the routines in file `model_tomography.f90` located in the `src/generate_databases/` directory.
 Moreover, for models that involve both fully defined materials and a tomography description, the `nummaterial_velocity_file` has multiple lines each with the corresponding suitable format described above.

+Finally, the tomography file can have as many comment lines starting with a hash sign "#" as you like.
+In case you want to provide a tomography file with regular gridded lon/lat/depth coordinates instead of x/y/z, you can add a comment line like this into the header section of the file:

+    # coordinate format   : lon / lat / depth

+This can be helpful when working with a simulation setup for a specific local region using a corresponding UTM-projection (and topography).
+In such cases, it is more convenient to use lon/lat/depth coordinates instead of UTM coordinates directly.
+As an example for how to create such a tomography file, a python script `run_convert_IRIS_EMC_netCDF_2_tomo.py` is provided in folder `utils/scripts/` to extract a tomography file from an [IRIS EMC model](https://ds.iris.edu/ds/products/emc-earthmodels/) that gets provided in netCDF format.

 #### Example: External tomography file with variable discretization intervals